~ ~ ~ ~

 What is resilience

 Modern perspective define resilience as a dynamic process of positive adaptation, moving beyond previous ideas that it is simply a fixed trait or the absence of psychopathology.
-It is a continuous process, developed and shaped by the interaction of your internal state and environment.
+It is a continuous process, developed and shaped by the interaction of your internal state and your external environment.

 While complex in definition, resilience is commonly described as the ability to ‘recover quickly from difficult conditions’ or ‘bounce back’ or ‘maintain positive adaptation in the face of significant stress, trauma and adversity’.
 This involves maintaining physiological and psychological homeostasis – a dynamic yet stable internal state and individuals employing effective coping strategies, taking actions and seeking support.